section-engineering-education/engineering-education/articles/agora-express-token-server/index.md

 ![Agora Project Management Console Temp Token](project_management_console_temp_token.png)

-This will take you to the generate temporary token form.
-You need to fill in the channel name and then click on Generate Temp token button.
+This will take you to generate a temporary token form.
+You need to fill in the channel name and then click on the Generate Temp token button.
 You'll get a temporary token which you can use in your app for testing.

 ![Agora Project Management Console Temp Token](temp_token_form.png)